AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/model-data-in-schemas.md

 Now see if you can modify the request Body from the request used to add the standard mixins to add the `Luma Identity Profile Mixin`.
 It should look something like this (with a different `$ref` value)
   ![Retrieve the list of mixins](assets/schemas-crm-addIdentityMixin.png)

-Verify that the mixin has been added to the schema by checking the UI or, for bonus points, see if you can figure out how to list the mixins in the schema using the **[!DNL Lookup a specific schema by its unique ID]** call in the Postman collection.
+Verify that the mixin has been added to the schema by checking the UI or, for bonus points, see if you can figure out how to list the mixins in the schema using the **[!DNL Lookup a specific schema by its unique ID]** call in the [!DNL Postman] collection.

 ## Create Offline Purchase Events Schema